blue-factory/ip-syncer/README.md

 # IP Syncer

-This service is a Kubernetes cronjob responsible for renewing the public IP to a record in Cloudflare's DNS.
+This service is a Kubernetes cronjob that renews the public IP in a record on Cloudflare's DNS service.

 Every minute the cronjob will ask using dig command which is the public ip, and then update it in the DNS administrator.